NindujerlaSandeepRao/Geospatial-satellite-image-classification/README.md

 ## Results
 - Classification performance is analyzed using confusion matrices.
-- Model accuracy and loss are plotted for comparison.
+- Model accuracy and loss are plotted for comparison,which helps for the better visualization of the results obtained .